Pokey8680/Lionfish/README.md

 - After installation, it will make a folder in your userdata called ManualOTA.

+- - If it doesn't make the folder, you can make it yourself.
+Remember to place it in storage/emulated/0/

 - Transfer the updated image of your GSI (unparsed) to the ManualOTA folder, and rename it to "system.img".

 - Go into a terminal emulator app (For example: Termux) and give it root access by typing "su".

-- For KernelSU users, go into the KernelSU manager app > Superuser, click on your terminal emulator, enable superuser & then restart your terminal emulator.
+- - For KernelSU users, go into the KernelSU manager app > Superuser, click on your terminal emulator, enable superuser & then restart your terminal emulator.

 - Go into Termux (or another terminal emulator app) and type "su -c manualota.sh".